- Active recall is one of the most powerful study methods in existence, and it has a cult-like following, particularly among medical school students.

 What are the best active recall strategies for students?

-If you want to integrate the active recall method into your learning process, consider using some of the following strategies in this chapter.
-All these strategies are designed for self-directed learning and they work the best when studying by yourself in a comfortable study space.
+If you want to integrate the active recall method into your learning process, consider using some of the following strategies.
+All these strategies are designed for self-directed learning, and they work best when studying by yourself in a comfortable study space.